sanamedio/log-of-learning/notes/notes-01-jan-2021.md

 Out[56]: ['00', '01', '02', '10', '11', '12', '20', '21', '22']
 ```

-### 7 - Y combinator ONGOING
+### 7 - Y Z combinators

 - The Y combinator is a central concept in lambda calculus, which is the formal foundation of functional languages.
-Y allows one to define recursive functions without using self-referential definitions.(REF: https://lptk.github.io/programming/2019/10/15/simple-essence-y-combinator.html#:~:text=The%20Y%20combinator%20is%20a,without%20using%20self-referential%20definitions.)
+Y allows one to define recursive functions without using self-referential definitions.(REF: [link](https://lptk.github.io/programming/2019/10/15/simple-essence-y-combinator.html#:~:text=The%20Y%20combinator%20is%20a,without%20using%20self-referential%20definitions.))

 - Y combinator allows to find out fixed points of a meta-function. fixed point of a fibonaaci function would be itself (or exact same func probably)